• Skip to primary navigation

 Your Google My Business listing is a local business essential

-Google My Business listings are essential for local businesses.If you’re a local business, dealing with your customers face to face, having an accurate Google My Business listing is critical.
+Google My Business listings are essential for local businesses.If you’re a local business, dealing with your customers face to face, having an accurate Google Business Profile listing is critical.
 Google says this is one of the first things to do to rank well for local searches.
 Google says “The information in your listing like address, phone, logo, business hours, and website determine what shows up when people see you in Google Search and on Google Maps.
-See our blog post about getting found in local searches.
+Your Google Business Profile listing is a critical element in your local SEO.

-Too often information for small businesses on Google My Business is old or out of date.
+Too often information for small businesses on Google Business Profile is old or out of date.
 And when your NAP (name address, phone) is out of date or inconsistent with other citations across the web, that compromises your listing.
 It may even prevent your listing from showing up.

 You might have a listing even if you’ve never created one yourself, so the first step is to see if you do.
 Start out with a simple Google search for your company name.
 If your company shows up in the Knowledge Card at the to right, you have a listing.